TypicalFork/mdBook/guide/src/cli/test.md

 The `--dest-dir` (`-d`) option allows you to change the output directory for the book.
 Relative paths are interpreted relative to the book's root directory.
-If not specified it will default to the value of the `build.build-dir` key in `book.toml`, or to `./book`.
+If not specified, it will default to the value of the `build.build-dir` key in `book.toml`, or to `./book`.